Skip to Content

 March 6, 2005 • Darrell Shandrow Hilliker

 Google is by far the most widely utilized accessible search engine on the Internet.
 The company went public last year and is quickly adding new, exciting products and services!
-As blind people, we must take steps right now to insure that Google remains on the right track with respect to the accessibility of its services to all Internet users, including those with disabilities.
+As blind people, we must take steps right now to insure that Google remains on the right track with respect to the accessibility of its services… Finish Reading Ask Google to Unlock Visual Verification for the Blind

 Categories: Uncategorized